QCD corrections to the Golden decay channel of the Higgs boson: Numerical results

-The two-loop corrections with respect to LO are insignificant at the edges before rising and peaking at $\phi = 180^\circ$ with 0.49\% for fixed and 0.56\% for running QCD coupling.
-Compared to fixed $\alpha_s$, relative corrections are higher for running $\alpha_s$ with respect to LO across all the bins.
-In Fig.~\ref{fig:dist3} (b), we have shown the relative effect of two-loop corrections with respect to NLO electroweak corrections.
-The contribution of two-loop corrections is small with respect to NLO EW corrections at the edges where the NLO EW corrections are more significant, as shown in the lower panel of Fig.~\ref{fig:dist3} (b), whereas in the mid-range of angle $\phi$ where the NLO EW corrections are negligible with respect to LO, more prominent peaks for two-loop corrections are observed in the angular distribution.
-Once again, $\delta_{\rm NLO}$ for $\phi$ looks flat near the edges.
-However, it is indeed not the case as shown in Fig.~\ref{fig:dist3} (c), and it is consistent with the pattern of $d\Gamma_{\rm NLO}/d\Gamma_{\rm LO}$.
+In the upper panel of Fig.~\ref{fig:dist3}(b), we have shown the relative effect of the two-loop corrections with respect to the NLO EW corrections.
+In the lower panel of the figure, the NLO EW corrections with respect to the LO are displayed.
+In the mid-region of the distribution, where the NLO EW corrections are negligible, more prominent peaks for the two-loop corrections can be seen.
+The numerical values of these peaks should not be taken very seriously.
+It is just that the two-loop corrections are more relevant in the bins with peaks, and they should be taken into account in the bin-wise analysis of the data aimed at BSM searches. $\delta_{\rm NLO}$ for $\phi$ looks flat near the edges.
+However, it is indeed not the case, as shown in Fig.~\ref{fig:dist3}(c) for the bins between 0 and $\frac{\pi}{2}$.
+In this range, $\delta_{\rm NLO}$ rises as $\rm {d\Gamma_{\rm NLO}/d\Gamma_{\rm LO}}$ goes down with increasing $\phi$.
+Similarly, in the region beyond $250^\circ$, as $\rm {d\Gamma_{\rm NLO}/d\Gamma_{\rm LO}}$ increases, $\delta_{\rm NLO}$ decreases (not shown explicitly) with an increasing value of $\phi$.
+These features are independent of the scale choice for $\alpha_s$.